cyplo/bakare/README.md

 Nice to have:
 * daemon that listens for file events and updates a list of files to be backed up on the next backup run - or a `continous backup` mode - the daemon uploads the file whenever it sees the change
 * peer2peer mode - people storing encrypted backups for each other
+* relay mode, where daemon works on one or more central points with local storage (e.g. NAS) and various computers sync with that central location.
+Then though the central locaiton uploads everything to the other location, typically the cloud.

 Implementation:
 * test with randomly created dirs and files, with property based tests and fuzzer